-As of May 4, 2019, accumulated other comprehensive income (loss) related to the interest rate swap agreement included a net unrealized gain of approximately \$0.6 million, net of tax, which will be recognized in interest expense after the following 12 months, at the then current values on a pre-tax basis, which can be different than the current quarter-end values.
-As of May 4, 2019 and February 2, 2019, the net unrealized gain of the interest rate swap recorded in the Company's condensed consolidated balance sheet was approximately \$0.8 million and \$1.0 million, respectively.
+As of August 3, 2019, accumulated other comprehensive income (loss) related to the interest rate swap agreement included a net unrealized loss of less than \$0.1 million, net of tax, which will be recognized in interest expense after the following 12 months, at the then current values on a pre-tax basis, which can be different than the current quarter-end values.
+As of August 3, 2019, the net unrealized loss of the interest rate swap recorded in the Company's condensed consolidated balance sheet was approximately \$0.1 million.
+As of February 2, 2019, the net unrealized gain of the interest rate swap recorded in the Company's condensed consolidated balance sheet was approximately \$1.0 million.